ibm-cloud-docs/hpc-ibm-spectrumlsf/key-protect-encrypyption-keys.md

 You can set the IBM Spectrum LSF cluster deployment process to automatically enable service-to-service authorization between your KMS and Cloud Block Storage service by setting the `skip_iam_block_storage_authorization_policy` deployment input value as **false**.
 This way, the process automatically creates service authorization between Cloud Block Storage and the IBM Key Protect instance ID.
 This happens when the KMS instance is created through automation.

-When you use an existing kms instance which already has an autorisation enabled between Cloud Block Storage and the KMS instance ID, then set the `skip_iam_block_storage_authorization_policy` deployment input value as **true**.
+When you use an existing kms instance, which already has an autorisation that is enabled between Cloud Block Storage and the KMS instance ID, then set the `skip_iam_block_storage_authorization_policy` deployment input value as **true**.
 In this case, the process skips creating a new service authorization.
 Also, when you use an existing KMS instance ID and if the authorization is not enabled, then keep the value as **false** (by default) so the solution establishes the authorization.

 2. Enabling service-to-service authorization between the KMS and VPC File Storage service

 You can set the IBM Spectrum LSF cluster deployment process to automatically enable service-to-service authorization between your KMS and VPC file storage service by setting the `skip_iam_share_authorization_policy` deployment input value as **false**.
 This way, the process automatically creates service authorization between Cloud Block Storage and the VPC file storage service.
 This happens when the KMS instance is created through automation.

-When you use an existing KMS instance which already has an autorisation enabled between VPC file storage and the KMS instance ID, then set the `skip_iam_share_authorization_policy` deployment input value as **true**.
+When you use an existing KMS instance, which already has an autorisation that is enabled between VPC file storage and the KMS instance ID, then set the `skip_iam_share_authorization_policy` deployment input value as **true**.
 In this case, the process skips creating a new service authorization.
 Also, when you use an existing KMS instance ID and if the authorization is not enabled, then keep the value as **false** (by default) so the solution establishes the authorization.

 If the service authorization exists and you create a new one, you can encounter a message similar to: `Error creating authorization policy: The policy wasn't created because an access policy with identical attributes and roles already exists.`
 {: note}